Post stamps of North Ingria

 On March 21, 1920 the Governing Council of North Ingria, in accordance with the proposal of Colonel Yrjö Elfvengren, issued original post stamps.

-The first series of post stamps was designed by Lieutenant Franz Kamara from the North Ingrian Regiment on the basis of the so-called “Saarinen’s model" or the first stamps of independent Finland, designed by the architect Eliel Saarinen.
+The first series of post stamps was designed by Lieutenant Frans Kamara from the North Ingrian Regiment on the basis of the so-called “Saarinen’s model" or the first stamps of independent Finland, designed by the architect Eliel Saarinen.
 The Coat of Arms of Finland was replaced to the Coat of Arms of Ingria and the inscriptions “Suomi” by Finnish and “Finland” by Swedish were changed to "North Ingria" by Finnish.

 The second series of post stamps was issued in August 1920.
 It was designed by Gustav Niemeyer, a German lithographer who lived in Finland.
 Subjects were as follows: 10 pennies – Coat of Arms of Ingria, 30 pennies – mowing, 50 pennies – plowing, 80 pennies – milking, 1 mark – picking potatoes, 5 markkas – burning Church in Toksovo and 10 markkas – playing the kantele.